 Alice Notley, The Descent of Alette

-Frank Stafford, The Battlefield Where the Moon Says I Love You
+Frank Stanford, The Battlefield Where the Moon Says I Love You

 Fernando Pessoa, translated by Richard Zenith, Fernando Pessoa & Co.